Capo80/VaultFS/README.md

 ## Build

-This module has been written and tested on kernel 5.8, different kernel versions are not garanteed to work (and probably won't).
+This module should work on kernel 5 and 4, different kernel versions are not garanteed to work (and probably won't).
+It has been tested only on kernel 5.8 and 4.8 so the more likely inteval of working versions is \[4.8, 5.8\].

+The mkfs file does require the openssl ```libssl-dev``` to be compiled.

 ### The hard way